Exciting new resources to learn about clinical trials are coming soon.

 Clinical trials are the primary way that researchers find out if a promising treatment is safe.
 Clinical trials tell researchers which treatments are the most effective and for which people they may work best.
 Trials can take place in various settings, such as private research facilities, teaching hospitals, specialized AD research centers, and doctors’ offices.
 FDA approval is necessary before scientists can begin a clinical trial.

 Participating in a clinical trial is a big step for anyone, including people with Alzheimer’s and their caregivers.
 That is why physicians and clinical trials staff spend time talking with participants about what it is like to be in a trial and the pros and cons of participating.

-Contact Us for more information on local clinical trials.
+Visit Research Connection or Contact Us for more information on local clinical trials.